ThomasWeiser/elmfire/README.md

 Only basic querying is supported in this early version of ElmFire, so no filtering, no sorting, no `once`.

-    subscribe : Address Response -> Query -> Location -> Task Error QueryId
+    subscribe : (Response -> Signal.Message) -> Query -> Location -> Task Error QueryId
     unsubscribe : QueryId -> Task Error ()

 Use `subscribe` to start a querying the value(s) at a location.
+Query results are reported via messages to mailboxes.

-The first parameter is the address of a mailbox that receives the responses.
+The first parameter is a function used to construct the message to be sent for a response.
 The second parameter specifies the event to listen to: `valueChanged`, `child added`, `child changed`, `child removed` or `child moved`.
 The third parameter references the queried location.
 On success the task returns a QueryId, which can be used to match the corresponding responses and to cancel the query.